 Searching through Cooperative Patent Classifications (CPCs)

-As discussed earlier, different patents can use different keywords to describe the same concept; hence, searching solely on keywords will have high chances of missing relevant results.
-This is where searching based on CPC comes handy.
+As discussed earlier, different patents can use different keywords to describe the same concept; hence, searching solely on keywords will have a high chance of missing relevant results.
+This is where searching based on CPC comes in handy.

 How to use proximity operators in Google Patent Search?